-At Personal Money Market, one of the primarily qualifications a consumer must meet in order to receive a payday loan is that they must be actively employed for a pre-determined length of time.
+At Personal Money Store, one of the primarily qualifications a consumer must meet in order to receive a payday loan is that they must be actively employed for a pre-determined length of time.
 It’s an indicator of steady income, which traditionally signifies that the consumer will be less of a financial risk in that they’ll have the money to pay back their loan.
-It’s also a safety measure for borrowers, in that only those with consistent income – or, to be more precise, a sufficient level of livable income – will be allowed to enter into a contract with a payday lender in the network to which Personal Money Market has access.
+It’s also a safety measure for borrowers, in that only those with consistent income – or, to be more precise, a sufficient level of livable income – will be allowed to enter into a contract with a payday lender in the network to which Personal Money Store has access.

 However, desperate times may indeed call for desperate measures on the part of some major payday lenders.
 That’s what a KEPR 19 story out of Pasco, Washington indicates.
 The CBS affiliate found that not all payday loan companies require the consumer to be drawing a paycheck.
 In the Tri-Cities area (of which Pasco is a part), the answer to whether consumers could get a payday loan with an unemployment check as their only source of income was “Yes.”

 As in, “Yes, We Do Not Discriminate as to Income Source”

 Moneytree, Check into Cash and Advance America (three of the top payday loan companies in America) told KEPR Action News that they would not only cash a consumer’s unemployment check, but would issue them a short term loan based upon that proof of income.
 Thus, “you don’t even need a payday to get a ‘payday loan,'” says KEPR.